| The

 sale that this is no longer the most common course

 of action when buying a home.
+Often,

 real estate agents today don't "find"